NunoR93/NunoR93/README.md

 Hi I'm @NunoR93, I'm a programmer with some experience in Java and Python, and know a little of C#, I don't have much to show for now.

-I dropped out of college, was attending a CS course, but life had other plans for me, so at the moment I'm managing a pizza place.
+I dropped out of college, was attending a CS degree, but life had other plans for me, so at the moment I'm managing a pizza place.

 Currently I'm taking a course on Gamedev on Unity, so I'm still learning a bit of C#.
 I love to code, and solve problems through coding.